ndbiller/fa54-projekt-as/README.md

 ### relationale Datenbank: MSSQL

-This will be added to the project as an embedded database file.
+The relational database will be added to the project as an embedded database file.

 ### nicht-relationale Datenbank: MongoDB